Mercator projection

-The Mercator projection (/mərˈkeɪtər/) is a cylindrical map projection presented by Flemish geographer and cartographer Gerardus Mercator in 1569.
-It became the standard map projection for navigation because it is unique in representing north as up and south as down everywhere while preserving local directions and shapes.
-The map is thereby conformal.
-As a side effect, the Mercator projection inflates the size of objects away from the equator.
-This inflation is very small near the equator but accelerates with increasing latitude to become infinite at the poles.
-As a result, landmasses such as Greenland, Antarctica, Canada and Russia appear far larger than they actually are relative to landmasses near the equator, such as Central Africa.
+The Mercator projection (/mərˈkeɪtər/) is a conformal cylindrical map projection first presented by Flemish geographer and mapmaker Gerardus Mercator in 1569.
+In the 18th century, it became the standard map projection for navigation due to its property of representing rhumb lines as straight lines.
+When applied to world maps, the Mercator projection inflates the size of lands the farther they are from the equator.
+Therefore, landmasses such as Greenland and Antarctica appear far larger than they actually are relative to landmasses near the equator.
+Nowadays the Mercator projection is widely used because, aside from marine navigation, it is well suited for internet web maps.

 History

-There is some controversy over the origins of the Mercator.
+Joseph Needham, a historian of China, speculated that some star charts of the Chinese Song dynasty may have been drafted on the Mercator projection; however, this claim was presented without evidence, and astronomical historian Kazuhiko Miyajima concluded using cartometric analysis that these charts used an equirectangular projection instead.

+In the 13th century, the earliest extant portolan charts of the Mediterranean sea, which are generally not believed to be based on any deliberate map projection, included windrose networks of criss-crossing lines which could be used to help set a ship's bearing in sailing between locations on the chart; the region of Earth covered by such charts was small enough that a course of constant bearing would be approximately straight on the chart.
+The charts have startling accuracy not found in the maps constructed by contemporary European or Arab scholars, and their construction remains enigmatic; based on cartometric analysis which seems to contradict the scholarly consensus, they have been speculated to have originated in some unknown pre-medieval cartographic tradition, possibly evidence of some ancient understanding of the Mercator projection.

 German polymath Erhard Etzlaub engraved miniature "compass maps" (about 10×8 cm) of Europe and parts of Africa that spanned latitudes 0°–67° to allow adjustment of his portable pocket-size sundials.
 The projection found on these maps, dating to 1511, was stated by John Snyder in 1987 to be the same projection as Mercator's.
 However, given the geometry of a sundial, these maps may well have been based on the similar central cylindrical projection, a limiting case of the gnomonic projection, which is the basis for a sundial.
 Snyder amended his assessment to "a similar projection" in 1993.